-The elbow joint is made up of 3 separate bones, the radius, the ulna, and the humerus.
+The elbow joint is made up of three separate bones: the radius, the ulna, and the humerus.
 Developmental abnormalities may occur in the elbow joint, mostly in medium and large breed dogs.

-What is a fragmented coronoid process?
+What is a fragmented medial coronoid process?

-FCP is a developmental defect of one of the coronoid processes, two small bony protrusions on the end of the ulna within the elbow joint.
+Fragmented medial coronoid process (FMCP) is a developmental defect of one of the coronoid processes, two small bony protrusions on the end of the ulna within the elbow joint.
 In this condition, one of the coronoid processes develops a fissure or crack and separates from the rest of the bone.
 It most commonly occurs on the inner, or medial, process.
 This separation causes pain and joint instability.

 Is this condition hereditary?

-What are the symptoms of FCP?
+What are the signs of FMCP?

-With this condition, lameness usually develops in the foreleg of young dogs that are between 5 and 11 months of age.
+With this condition, lameness usually develops in the front leg (foreleg) of young dogs that are between 5 and 14 months of age.
 The dog will have a mild to moderate weight-bearing lameness.
-Dogs with this disease are lame on the affected leg or legs and they may cry when the elbow is palpated (felt and manipulated).
-In many cases, the affected joint will be swollen and warm to the touch.
+Dogs with this disease are lame in the affected leg(s) and they may cry when the elbow is palpated (felt and manipulated).
+In many cases, the affected joint is swollen and warm to the touch.
 The elbow joint will have a decreased range of motion, or decreased mobility, on an orthopedic examination.
-It is relatively common for the condition to develop in both elbows, although it is usually worse on one side than the other.
+It is relatively common for the condition to develop in both elbows (35% of cases involve both sides), although it is usually worse on one side than the other.

-How is FCP diagnosed?
+How is FMCP diagnosed?

-What is the recommended treatment for FCP?
+What is the recommended treatment for FMCP?

-Surgery is the treatment of choice for this condition, and its aim is to remove any abnormal cartilage or bone and attempt to return the joint to a more normal anatomy and function.
+Surgery is the treatment of choice for this condition, and its aim is to remove any abnormal cartilage or bone to return the joint to a more normal anatomy and function.
 The procedure may involve a surgical exploration of the joint or an arthroscopic repair.
-Arthroscopic repair may be the preferable technique because the smaller incision means that there is less damage done to the supporting structures (the joint capsule and ligaments).
+Arthroscopic repair may be the preferable technique because the smaller incision means there is less damage done to the supporting structures (the joint capsule and ligaments).
 Your veterinarian may recommend referral to an orthopedic surgeon for this procedure.

 What is the prognosis with and without surgery?